forum Trapped in the Encante (reboot) | o/o or small group | closed

 As satisfied as she could be with the appearance of her hair, Marli followed the ocelot's path back to its sitting place.
 There she stared until Jaci Jaterê said something about letting her arrange the bedding as she liked.
 "Oh.
 Alright.
 Thank you."
 Was it so late already?
 While it had been dark for as long as she could remember in this place, it felt as though not much time had passed since she'd left her house.

-Then again there was a heaviness in all her body now: her mind hazy and unable to follow a straight thought, her eyes burdened with the weight of her eyelids, and at last her arms after using the last of her strength to pile up a makeshift pillow out of furs.
+Then again there was a heaviness in all her body now: her mind hazy and unable to follow a straight thought, her peepers burdened with the weight of her eyelids, and at last her arms after using the last of her strength to pile up a makeshift pillow out of furs.
 She rested her head there on her creation, pulling another pelt close to wrap her arms around.
 Just before she drifted off into sleep, Marli imagined how the Encante might look bathed in daylight.

 @Tired-but-passionate

-Jaci Jaterê’s abode was decently shaded, and the little light that was able to get in was diffused and reflected, giving the tree hut a soft glow.
+Jaci Jaterê’s abode was decently shaded, and the little light that was able to get in was diffused and reflected, giving the leafy tower hut a soft glow.
 And yet, the god still slumbered.
 His golden hair piled out from under the animal skins, unmoving.
 The hanging plants that covered the entrance swayed slightly as a breeze passed by.

 @lavender_ladybug group